architecturebytes/gcp-agentic-app/README.md

 2. Ensure you have the required tools (`python`, `uv`, `gcloud`, `agents-cli`, `npm`) installed.
 3. Configure your environment variables as indicated by the `.env.example` files in each project.

+## GCP Project
+Make sure that you have a Project in Google Cloud Platform that you can use.<br>
+gcloud should be configured with this project as default.

 ## Deployment Guide